keithbuhler/keithbuhler.github.io/cicero.md

 ## Discussion Notes

-A few pericopes we might be able to discuss, including a passage, an observation, and a question.
+A few [pericopes](https://www.google.com/search?q=pericope&rlz=1C5CHFA_enUS721US721&oq=pericope&aqs=chrome..69i57j0l5.1646j0j7&sourceid=chrome&ie=UTF-8) we might be able to discuss.
+Each question  includes a passage, an observation about that passage, and a question for our consideration and discussion.

 -------